-Jushi continues to execute its retail plans in Pennsylvania, Virginia and California.
-In Pennsylvania, the Company expects to open the seven remaining BEYOND/HELLOTM retail locations by the end of 2021.
-In Virginia, the Company anticipates adding one additional BEYOND/HELLOTM branded medical dispensary to Dalitso's operations in 2021.
-This one BEYOND/HELLOTM branded medical dispensary will be in addition to Dalitso's pharmaceutical processor facility near the City of Manassas.
-The Company will open the four remaining BEYOND/HELLOTM branded medical dispensaries in the following year.
-As for California, the Company continues to execute its retail expansion plan in the state by completing the buildout of the new BEYOND/HELLOTM Grover Beach in Q3 2021 and the Company's BEYOND/HELLO Culver City dispensary by Q2 2022.
+Jushi continues to execute its retail plans in Pennsylvania, Virginia, Illinois, Nevada and California.
+In Pennsylvania, the Company opened three additional BEYOND/HELLOTM retail locations in the fourth quarter of 2021, culminating with all eighteen dispensaries open in the Commonwealth.
+In Virginia, the Company anticipates opening the four remaining BEYOND/HELLOTM branded medical dispensaries by early 2023.
+In Illinois, the Company plans to open its fifth BEYOND/HELLOTM retail location in 2023.
+In Ohio, the Company anticipates opening its first BEYOND/HELLOTM retail location in late 2022 or early 2023.
+In Nevada, Jushi closed on the acquisition of an adult-use and medical retail dispensary operating in Las Vegas in the first quarter of 2022, and recently closed on the acquisition of the single-state vertically integrated operator in April 2022.
+As for California, the Company continues to execute its retail expansion plan in the state by completing the build out of the new BEYOND/HELLOTM Grover Beach location in the second quarter of 2022 and expects to open the Company's BEYOND/HELLOTM Culver City dispensary by the fourth quarter 2022.